travisdev1/travis/docs/meta/contributing.rst

 Someone may have missed your comment – no one is intentionally ignored.

 *Remember*, using issue templates and answering the above questions in pull requests reduces response time from a maintainer to your ticket / PR.

+.. [#] You can still use ``mock.patch``.
+       It has more features than pytest's monkeypatch fixture.
+       But don't use it with a decorator, which has a problem of applying at import time nor using it in ``with`` statements.
+       Instead, you would use it with ``pytest-mock``, which exports the Mock API via a ``mocker`` fixture.
+       The fixture ensures the enter/exit context happens at the usual time in pytest setup/teardown.

 .. |PASSED| image:: https://pagure.io/fedora-commops/fedora-happiness-packets/issue/raw/files/d4820df9449fd61951d807b5fe86231092a31db15932759b2b7b810262c002d0-Screenshot_2019-02-24_Settings_-_fedora-commops_fedora-happiness-packets_-_Pagure_io.png
    :target: https://pagure.io/fedora-commops/fedora-happiness-packets/issues?status=Open&tags=PASSED